The chance to see big cats in their natural habitat is a rare and very special opportunity.

 If you’ve been on safari before, then you probably already know about Serengeti National Park in Tanzania.
 The Serengeti is home to a vast grassy savannah where you can see the Great Migration, an epic journey involving wildebeest and zebra making their way to Kenya, in search of water and food.
 Of course, where the wildebeest and zebra go, the big cats will follow.

 You can see lions hunting wildebeest along the Mara River, and if you get lucky (or unlucky, depending on your constitution) you may even get to see a lion take down its prey.
+Experience these majestic animals in their natural habitat but use caution as these cats are one of the most dangerous animals in the world.

 Head to South America and you might get lucky enough to see jaguars and pumas.
 Jaguars are the third largest of the big cats in the wild, after lions and tigers, and live in the Brazilian Pantanal.
 The Pantanal is a vast inland wetland located in the southwestern part of the country.
 If you want to increase your chances of seeing a jaguar, head to Mato Grosso, one of two Brazilian states.
 Jaguars tend to appear during the day between July and September, along the Cuiabá River.
 You can join a boat tour; from which you may even get to see a jaguar hunting.